 Now, let’s be realistic.
-If you have further foot problems, such as excessive sweating, repetitive blistering, fungus infection, smelly and moist feet, or others… do not expect these cheap diabetic socks to do miracles.
-They won’t be as efficient in these matters than top-quality diabetic socks.
+If you have further foot problems, such as excessive sweating, repetitive blistering, fungus infection, smelly and moist feet, or worth, diabetic foot ulcer… do not expect these cheap diabetic socks to do miracles.
+They won’t be as efficient in these matters than top-quality diabetic socks, nano-fabrics diabetic socks, or bamboo fibers diabetic socks.
 Simply because they’re made with much more basic materials and have much less technical features.

 If you only need your socks to stop constricting your feet in order to alleviate diabetic foot pain and promote better blood circulation, you can safely choose one of the above cheap diabetic socks for women.